-Volunteering Why volunteer?
-Life is better when everyone can read well and express themselves confidently.
+Volunteering Why volunteer Life is better when everyone can read well and express themselves confidently.
 If you're looking for a rewarding volunteering experience then Beanstalk is for you.
-Beanstalk reading helpers change lives: By volunteering as a Beanstalk reading helper you'll pass on your skills and experience, and make a lasting difference in your local community: 98% of children we support have an improved attitude to reading 98% of children have an increase in confidence 94% of children have an increased enjoyment of reading 94% of children have enriched learning 97% of the schools we work with would recommend our volunteers to other schools But it can also help you start a new chapter!
-You won't only change a child's life, you'll change your own: 90% of our reading helpers would recommend it to a friend 88% feel proud to be a Beanstalk reading helper 85% feel their volunteering makes them feel valued 80% of our volunteers feel it makes them physically and mentally active 60% feel an increase in their own abilities 60% feel more motivated You'll meet new friends at our reading helper get-togethers and book-swaps.
-And you can trust us to be there for you: We provide full training prior to starting You have a dedicated Volunteer Coordinator to support you We organise reading helper events so you can make friends and share experiences We offer further training and development in topics like dyslexia But don't take our word for it: In assembly one of my boys was presented with a gold star for reading.
+Make a lasting difference to a child: By volunteering as a Beanstalk reading helper you'll pass on your skills and experience, and make a lasting difference in your local community.
+98% of children we support have an improved attitude to reading 98% of children have an increase in confidence 94% of children have an increased enjoyment of reading But it can also help you start a new chapter!
+You won't only change a child's life, you'll change your own: 98% of our reading helpers would recommend it to a friend 91% feel proud to be a Beanstalk reading helper 88% feel their volunteering makes them feel valued 86% of our volunteers feel it makes them physically and mentally active 60% feel an increase in their own abilities 60% feel more motivated You'll meet new friends at our reading helper get-togethers and book-swaps.
+And you can trust us to be there for you: We provide full training prior to starting You have a dedicated Volunteer Coordinator to support you We organise reading helper events so you can make friends and share experiences We offer further training and development in topics like dyslexia In assembly one of my boys was presented with a gold star for reading.
 I cried, it was so unexpected.
 Valerie Jamieson, Beanstalk reading helper The children see their reading helpers as part of the school community and they're invited to attend assemblies to celebrate and share the achievements of the children.
 Janine Dodds, Deputy Head Teacher at The Oaks Primary School Find out more about what to expect and where we work, or apply now!